danielpmorton/pyastrobee/readme.md

 - [ ] Move info about working with the NASA ROS sim out of "Assorted Notes" and into its own page in docs
 - [ ] Test out soft contact forces in an old build of Bullet (or old pybullet version in new pyenv)
   - [ ] https://github.com/bulletphysics/bullet3/issues/4406
-- [ ] Debug loading the texture for Astrobee
-  - [ ] Did the DAE -> OBJ conversion go wrong?
-Things look like they might be in the wrong place
-  - [ ] Is is just the texture image?
-If we're only applying one texture image, maybe the UVmap for some parts aren't realistic for that image
-- [ ] See if I can load the astrobee like Erwin did with atlas: https://github.com/erwincoumans/pybullet_robots/tree/master/data/atlas
-  - [ ] Check out the assimp library he mentioned in the commit message as well
-  - [ ] Figure out what the deal is with some of the gripper links disappearing
 - [ ] Decide if we need to modify/refine the VHACD results based on what's important to us
 - [ ] Set up camera (see dedo)
 - [ ] Set up pointcloud (see dedo)